ethereum/ethereum-org-website/src/content/security/index.md

 ### Double check transactions before sending {#double-check-transactions}

-Accidently sending crypto to the wrong wallet address is a common mistake. **A transaction sent on Ethereum is irrevesible.** Unless you know the address owner and can convince them to send you your fund back, there will be no way for you to retrieve your funds.
+Accidentally sending crypto to the wrong wallet address is a common mistake. **A transaction sent on Ethereum is irreversible.** Unless you know the address owner and can convince them to send you your fund back, there will be no way for you to retrieve your funds.

 Always make sure the address you are sending to exactly matches the desired recipient's address before sending a transaction.
 It is also recommended when interacting with a smart contract to read the transaction message before signing.